Swedish Empire: Treaty of Roskilde and Peace of Oliva

+After a Swedish war against Denmark–Norway, the Treaty of Roskilde in 1658 forced Denmark–Norway to cede Blekinge, Bornholm, Bohuslän, Scania and Trøndelag, as well as Halland to Sweden.

 The Peace of Oliva on 3 May 1660, put an end to the long feud with Poland.

 French mediation of this treaty also ended the quarrel between Sweden, the Holy Roman emperor and the elector of Brandenburg.
 This treaty confirmed both Sweden's possession of Livonia and the elector of Brandenburg's sovereignty over Prussia; and the king of Polish–Lithuanian Commonwealth renounced to all claims to the Swedish crown.
 The treaty compelled Denmark–Norway to reopen direct negotiations with Sweden.
 Eventually, under the Treaty of Copenhagen on 27 May 1660, Sweden kept the three formerly Danish Scanian provinces and the formerly Norwegian Bohuslän province, which Denmark-Norway had surrendered by the Treaty of Roskilde two years previously; but Sweden had to relinquish the Norwegian province of Trøndelag and the Danish island of Bornholm, which had been surrendered at Roskilde.
 Denmark–Norway was also compelled to recognize the independence of the dukes of Holstein-Gottorp.
 The Russo-Swedish War (1656–1658) was terminated by the Treaty of Cardis on 2 July 1661, through which the Tsar surrendered the Baltic provinces to Sweden — Ingria, Estonia and Kexholm.

 Thus, Sweden emerged from the war not only a military power, but also one of the largest states of Europe, possessing more than twice as much territory as modern Sweden.
 The land area of Sweden was 1,100,000 km^{2}.
 While modern Sweden is bounded by the Baltic, during the 17th century the Baltic formed a bond between various widely dispersed dominions.
 All the islands in the Baltic, except the Danish group, belonged to Sweden.
 The estuaries of all the great German rivers lay within Swedish territory, which also included two-thirds of Lake Ladoga and one-half of Lake Peipus.
 Stockholm, the capital, lay in the very centre of the empire, whose second greatest city was Riga, on the other side of the sea.
 This empire contained about a quarter of the population of modern Sweden, at only 2,500,000 people, or about 2.3 people per square kilometer.
 However, Sweden's expansion had been possible partly due to turmoil and weakness in countries in its vicinity, and when they became more stable, they began to look for chances to regain what was lost.